LOADING ...

 wallet and your belt."
 And I said, "Obie, I can you wanting my

-wallet so I don't any money to spend in the cell, but what do you
+wallet so I don't have any money to spend in the cell, but do you

-want my belt for?"
-And he said, "Kid, we want any hangings."
+want my for?"
+And he said, "Kid, we don't want any hangings."
 I

-said, "Obie, did you think I was going to hang for littering?"
+said, "Obie, did you I was going to hang myself for littering?"

-Obie said he was making sure, and friends Obie was, he took out the
+said he was making sure, and friends Obie was, cause he took out the

-toilet seat so I hit myself over the head and drown, and he took
+toilet seat so I couldn't hit over the head and drown, and he took

-out the toilet paper so I bend the bars roll out the - roll the
+out the toilet so I couldn't bend the bars roll out the - roll the

-toilet paper out the window, slide down the roll and have an escape.
+toilet paper out the window, slide down the and have an escape.
+Obie

-was sure, and it was about four or five hours later that Alice
+was making sure, and it was about four or five hours later Alice

 (remember Alice?
-It's a song about Alice), Alice came by and a few
+It's a song Alice), Alice came by and with a few

 nasty words to Obie on the side, us out of jail, and we went back

-to the church, had a thanksgiving dinner that couldn't be beat,
+to the church, had a another thanksgiving that couldn't be beat,

-and didn't get up until the next morning, we all had to go to court.
+and didn't get up until the morning, when we all had to go to court.

 We walked in, sat down, Obie in with the twenty seven eight-by-ten

-colour glossy with circles and arrows and a paragraph on the back
+colour glossy pictures with circles and arrows and a paragraph on the

-of one, sat down.
-Man came in said, "All rise."
+of each one, sat down.
+Man in said, "All rise."
 We all stood up,

-pictures, and the judge in sat down with a seeing eye dog, and he
+pictures, and the walked in sat down with a seeing eye dog, and he

-sat down, we sat down.
-Obie at the seeing eye dog, and then at the
+sat down, we sat down. looked at the seeing eye dog, and then at the

-twenty seven colour glossy pictures with circles and arrows
+seven eight-by-ten colour glossy pictures with circles and arrows

-and a paragraph on the back of each one, and at the seeing eye dog.
+and a paragraph on the of each one, and looked at the seeing eye dog.

-And then at twenty eight-by-ten colour glossy pictures with circles
+And then at twenty seven eight-by-ten colour glossy pictures with

-and arrows and a paragraph on the back of each one and to cry,
+and arrows and a paragraph on the of each one and began to cry,

-'cause Obie came to the realization that it was a typical of American
+'cause Obie came to the realization that it was a case of American

-judge wasn't going to look at the twenty seven eight-by-ten glossy
+judge wasn't going to look at the twenty eight-by-ten colour glossy

 one explaining each one was to be used as evidence against us.
 And